Margaret Minnicks has been an online writer for many years. She writes articles that are interesting to her readers.

 In order for diabetics to benefit from Aloe vera, they can drink a glass of the juice or may take a capsule once a day.

 Apple Cider Vinegar

 Cinnamon is a popular spice that is in most kitchen cupboards.
-Cooks use it in many of their dishes such as oatmeal, pies, on pancakes, and even toast.
+Cooks use it in many of their dishes, such as oatmeal, pies, on pancakes, and even on toast.
 It is delicious and beneficial on sweet potatoes.

 Cloves in a diabetic's diet can help lower and maintain a normal glucose and cholesterol level.
 The herb can be added to dishes or taken in capsule form.

 Curry powder adds an excellent flavor to any sauce.
-The powder may help lower glucose levels in diabetics.
-This is because of its hypoglycemic properties.
+The powder may help lower glucose levels in diabetics because of its hypoglycemic properties.

-Garlic might not smell nice on a person's breath, but it works wonders on lowering blood sugar levels.
-This herb is excellent for flavoring many Italian dishes such as lasagna, spaghetti, and stir-fry
+Garlic might not smell nice on a person's breath, but it works wonders in lowering blood sugar levels.
+This herb is excellent for flavoring many Italian dishes such as lasagna, spaghetti, and stir-fry.

 When garlic is eaten regularly, the herb can help diabetics maintain healthy blood sugar levels.

 Ginger is helpful for controlling blood sugar levels.
 Drink two to three cups of ginger tea each day.
 Ginger can also be added to many dishes such as stir-fry.